 - Put cold heavy cream and flavorings in mixing bowl.
 Avoid ultra-pasteurized cream if possible (see tip below).
 Try 1 to 2 teaspoons of vanilla extract per cup of cream, and 1 to 2 tablespoons of sugar equivalent, such as Splenda or Equal.
 Adjust to taste.
 Other extracts or flavorings (such as mint or chocolate) can be used as well.

 - As the cream thickens, turn the speed up.
 As it gets foamier, start checking for a soft peak, which is what you want.
+Stop the mixer and lift the beater(s) from the cream.
 The peak should bend over at the top when you remove the whisk.
 As it gets close, slow down, because if it goes too far, it will lose volume, then clump and separate (essentially become butter).
+This can happen quite quickly if you're not paying close attention at that point.

 - If you forget to adjust the flavorings, you can still do it at this point.
 Ta-da!
 Whipped cream!